 The Biomedical Engineering Department offers Master of Science (MS) and Doctor of Philosophy (PhD) degrees in biomedical engineering.
 Our programs are flexible and affordable options for students dedicated to advancing healthcare and medicine through the understanding of prevention, diagnosis and treatment of human injury and disease.
 Our curriculum is highly interdisciplinary, exposing students to faculty from each specialization and fostering theoretical and practical experience from many different perspectives.
 Funding is offered in the form of teaching, research and graduate assistantship stipends.
 In many cases teaching assistantships include health insurance and a tuition scholarship.
 Other funding resources are also available.

 As one of only 150 biomedical engineering programs in the country, our curriculum is designed to prepare students for academic or industry careers related to medical technology as well as entrepreneurial pursuits in the healthcare field.
 Other than core classes and electives, master’s students are required to undertake a research thesis project with the guidance of a faculty advisor.
 Doctoral students are expected to contribute to the advancement of knowledge in their field of study.

 Prospective students can learn more about the program curriculum here.

-An accelerated BS + MS degree is also available.
+A 4+1 BS + MS degree is also available.

-- PHD in Biomedical Engineering
+- PhD in Biomedical Engineering

 - MS in Biomedical Engineering